armanimichael/Stocazzorm/README.md

     }
     ```

-1. Create an instance of the appropriate `IDbConnection` type and use one of the Nanorm extension methods to execute a query.
+1. Create an instance of the appropriate `IDbConnection` type and use one of the Stocazzorm extension methods to execute a query.
 The `QueryAsync` methods return `IAsyncEnumerable` so you can `await foreach` over the results or simply call `ToListAsync()` to asynchronously get a `List<T>` result:

     ```csharp
     // Using Npgsql to query a local PostgreSQL instance